IanRohrbacher/Stand-Alone-Web-Test/README.md

 * Text with URL link embedding
 * A failed attempt at embedding a applet for Java

-## Contributing
-If you'd like to fix my applet, add onto, and/or use this as a refrence you are welcome too.
-If you want to use/fix this please fork the repository.
-I would love to see how it can be inproved!
+---
+> **PERSONAL PROJECT:** This was a first web experiment and is not maintained.
+Provided for reference only.
+---

-## Licensing
+## License
-The code in this project is licensed under MIT license.
+The code in this project is licensed under the MIT license.